-In December 2019, the FASB issued ASU 2019-12, Income Taxes ("Topic 740")-Simplifying the Accounting for Income Taxes, which removes certain exception to the general principles in Topic 740 and amends existing guidance to improve consistent application.
+In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2019-12, Income Taxes ("Topic 740")-Simplifying the Accounting for Income Taxes, which removes certain exception to the general principles in Topic 740 and amends existing guidance to improve consistent application.
 For public entities, ASU 2019-12 is required to be adopted for annual periods beginning after December 15, 2020, including interim periods within those fiscal years.
 Early adoption is permitted.
-Management is currently evaluating the impact of the adoption of this ASU on our consolidated financial statements and related disclosures.
+Management is currently evaluating the impact of the adoption of this ASU on the Company's consolidated financial statements and related disclosures.